Graylog2/documentation/pages/integrations.rst

 This input allows Graylog to receive ``SYSTEM``, ``THREAT`` and ``TRAFFIC`` logs directly from a Palo Alto device and the Palo Alto Panorama system.
 Logs are sent with a typical Syslog header followed by a comma-separated list of fields.
-The fields order might change between version of [PAN OS](https://www.paloaltonetworks.com/documentation/81/pan-os).
+The fields order might change between versions of `PAN OS <https://www.paloaltonetworks.com/documentation/81/pan-os>`_.

 Example ``SYSTEM`` message::